 The breakfasts were all good and well presented.
 The staff was friendly and accommodating.
-The only issue may be waiting for your check, but this was common with all my dining experiences in Cabo.

 In addition to the private plunge pool, there are three other pools on the property.
 One is an adult only pool and the others being family friendly.
 There is also a full spa available as well as a spa customer only pool area.
 You can review a full resort guide of services here.